amiceli/vitest-cucumber/README.md

 ## Examples

-In [examples](https://github.com/amiceli/vitest-cucumber/tree/docs/add-examples/examples) folder you can read tests using `vitest-cucumber` in a Vue project.
+You can take a look on [vitest-cucumber-example](https://github.com/amiceli/vitest-cucumber-example).

-`vitest-cucumber` isn't only for Vue, it's just an example ;).
+It's a Vue example project using **vitest-cucumber**.

 ## Usage